Music of South Asia: Modern

-Ali Akbar Khan (April 14, 1922 - June 18, 2009) was born in Bangladesh and was a composer recognized for his music on the sarod.
+Ali Akbar Khan (April 14, 1922 - June 18, 2009) was born in Bengal presidency, British India and was a composer recognized for his music on the sarod.
 He popularized Indian classical music by bringing it to the West and was recognized for his contributions to music with a MacArthur Foundation fellowship in 1991.
 He also composed music for cinema, such as for Devi (1960).

 Ravi Shankar (April 7, 1920 - December 7, 2012) was a musician and composer from Varanasi, India (previously known as Benares).
 He was known for his music on the sitar and also helped to bring Indian classical music to the West by collaborating with popular Western artists Yehudi Menuhin, George Harrison, John Coltrane, and Philip Glass.
 He also composed for the Apu film series (1955-1969).
 He was recognized with Grammy Awards for his West Meets East (1966) album and the Praemium Imperiale music award in 1997.
 His children are all associated with music and his daughters Anoushka Shankar and Norah Jones are also Grammy Award recipients.